FabioPinheiro/cats-money/README.md

 #### TODO LIST
   * implement the rates conversion
+  * rename and structure
+    * Make most thing a trait and combine them on the package level
+    * draw a UML
   * support minor currencies
   * create subset type of currencies
     * try [shapeless][shapeless] Union type